GHASS19/Guide_to_Springboard_Case_Studies/README.md

 ## II.
 [Data Cleaning Exercise](https://github.com/GHASS19/Data_Cleaning_Exercise)

- ### Main Objectives:
+ ### Main Objectives

 - Was to clean the climbing data to prepare it for modeling and machine learning.

 - What to do with NaN values.

 ## III.
 [Automated Feature Engineering](https://github.com/GHASS19/Feature_Engineering)

-### Main Objectives:
+### Main Objectives

 - Using automated feature engineering as to build hundreds or thousands of relevant features from a relational dataset.